Wedding of Princess Margaret and Antony Armstrong-Jones

-The wedding of Princess Margaret and Antony Armstrong-Jones took place on Friday, 6 May 1960 at Westminster Abbey in London.
+The wedding of Princess Margaret and Antony Armstrong-Jones took place on Friday, 6 May 1960, at Westminster Abbey in London.
 Princess Margaret was the younger sister of Queen Elizabeth II, while Antony Armstrong-Jones was a noted society photographer.

+The ceremony was a traditional Church of England wedding service.
+Eric Abbott, Dean of Westminster, presided at the service, and Geoffrey Fisher, Archbishop of Canterbury, conducted the marriage.
+Notable figures in attendance included many British political and social figures, Commonwealth heads of government, and members of the bride's and groom's families.
+After the ceremony, the couple made the traditional appearance on the balcony of Buckingham Palace.

+It was the first British royal wedding to be televised and was watched by an estimated 20 million people in the United Kingdom and a further 300 million people in Australia, Canada and the United States.
+The couple separated in 1976 and divorced in 1978.

 Engagement

-Princess Margaret met photographer Antony Armstrong-Jones in 1958 at a dinner party at the Chelsea home of Lady Elizabeth Cavendish.
-The two had previously encountered each other when Armstrong-Jones was the photographer at the wedding of Margaret's friends, Lady Anne Coke and The Hon.
-Colin Tennant, in April 1956.
+Princess Margaret met photographer Antony Armstrong-Jones in 1958 at a dinner party at the Chelsea home of her friend and lady-in-waiting Lady Elizabeth Cavendish.
+The two had previously encountered each other when Armstrong-Jones was the photographer at the wedding of Margaret's friends, Lady Anne Coke and Colin Tennant, in April 1956.
 In October 1959, Armstrong-Jones was invited to stay at Balmoral Castle.
 The public assumed he was there to photograph the royal family.
 They became engaged shortly after and on 26 February 1960, Clarence House announced the engagement.
 Armstrong-Jones presented the Princess with an engagement ring set with a ruby surrounded by a marguerite of diamonds.
 He had designed the ring himself after a rose in honour of Margaret's middle name.

 Two days before the wedding, on 4 May, there was a white-tie ball at Buckingham Palace attended by the Prime Minister and the Archbishop of Canterbury.